THIS TERMS AND CONDITIONS PAGE GOVERNS YOUR USE OF THIS WEBSITE.

 Wyoming: The Wyoming State Bar does not certify any lawyer as a specialist or expert.
-Anyone considering a lawyer should independently investigate the lawyer’s expertise, credentials and ability, and not rely upon advertisements or self-proclaimed expertise.
+Anyone considering a lawyer should independently investigate the lawyer’s expertise, credentials, and ability, and not rely on advertisements or self-proclaimed expertise.

 Authorized Practice of Law

-In light of Birbrower, Montalbano, Condon & Frank, P.C. v.
-Superior Court, 949 P.2d 1 (1998), we do not provide any advice on state law for states in which the lawyer is not licensed in, but we are aware that under Condon v.
+Considering Birbrower, Montalbano, Condon & Frank, P.C. v.
+Superior Court, 949 P.2d 1 (1998), we do not provide any advice on state law for states in which the lawyer is not licensed, but we know that, under Condon v.
 McHenry, 76 Cal.
 Rptr.
 2d 922 (Ct.
 App.
 1998), we could do so if the client is not a resident of that state.
 Consistent with Spanos v.
 Skouras Theatres Corp., 364 F.2d 161 (2d Cir.
-1966), in cases where a representation will result in a court case, but at the outset of the representation that court case has not been filed (e.g. because the government has not brought an indictment or, in a civil matter, a lawsuit has not been filed), we strive to provide any legal work prior to applying for an admission pro hac vice reasonably incident to the representation of the client and in direct preparation for the upcoming court event and will apply for temporary admission at the earliest opportunity.
+1966), when a representation will result in a court case, but at the outset of the representation that court case has not been filed (e.g., because the government has not brought an indictment or, in a civil matter, a lawsuit has not been filed), we strive to provide any legal work prior to applying for an admission pro hac vice reasonably incident to the representation of the client and in direct preparation for the upcoming court event and will apply for temporary admission at the earliest opportunity.
 Also see Berthold Types Ltd. v.
 Adobe Systems, Inc., 186 F. Supp.
 2d 834 (N.D.
 Ill.
 2002) and Shapiro, Lifschitz & Schram, P.C. v.
 R.E.
 Hazard, 24 F. Supp.
 2d 66, 82 (D.D.C.
 1998).
 Further, In re Desilets, 2002 WL 1159745 (6th Cir.
-June 2002) made clear that where admission to the federal bar is available to all lawyers licensed by any state, this general federal admission opportunity confers a lawyer the right to advise clients on matters (here: bankruptcy law) even without being licensed in that state (here: Michigan).
-All lawyers mentioned on this Website are only admitted to practice in the states specifically listed in their respective profiles and biographies.
+June 2002), made clear that, where admission to the federal bar is available to all lawyers licensed by any state, this general federal admission opportunity confers a lawyer the right to advise clients on matters (in that case, bankruptcy law) even without being licensed in that state (in that case, Michigan).
+All lawyers mentioned on this Website are only admitted to practice in the states specifically listed in their profiles and biographies.

-The practice of law in any state or jurisdiction in which Firm’s lawyer is not admitted is temporary in nature and Client will be informed about the boundaries of lawyer’s license.
-Client is aware that the Agency Partnership Act allows a person to select any attorney in good standing to represent a client in federal agency matters.
-See 5 U.S.C.
-Sec.
-500 (but also e.g. 39 CFR 951.2; 8 C.F.R.
-292.1).
-Firm’s practice is largely limited to federal law, international law, federal administrative agency law, the practice of law with local counsel, the representation of nonresident clients, multi-state issues, reasonable expectation of pro hac vice admission, and guided by ABA Rule 5.5 and its commentaries.
+The practice of law in any state or jurisdiction in which a Firm lawyer is not admitted is temporary, and Client will be informed about the boundaries of a lawyer’s license through the lawyer’s Website biography and Firm’s engagement contract.
+Client knows that the Agency Partnership Act allows a person to select any attorney in good standing to represent a client in federal agency matters.
+See 5 U.S.C. § 500 (but also e.g. 39 CFR § 951.2; 8 CFR § 292.1).
+Firm’s practice is almost exclusively limited to federal law, international law, and federal administrative law.
+We follow ABA Rule 5.5 and its commentaries.

-This Website may constitute advertising in some jurisdictions but it is not intended as advertising or solicitation in any jurisdiction where the Website would be so characterized (and would fail to comply with applicable laws and ethical rules of such jurisdiction).
-The Firm does not seek to represent any client solely based on visiting our Website or upon advertising and the Firm does not intend to represent anyone in violation of any laws or ethical rules.
+This Website may constitute advertising in some jurisdictions, but it is not intended as advertising or solicitation in any jurisdiction in which the Website would be so characterized (and would violate applicable laws and ethical rules of such jurisdiction).
+The Firm does not seek to represent a client solely based on visiting our Website or upon advertising, and the Firm does not intend to represent anyone in violation of any laws or ethical rules.

 The Website, including its communication tools such as email addresses and “Live Chat” services, does not constitute a solicitation of employment for legal services.
 Again, we ask you not to send as confidential or privileged information unless you are an accepted client of our Firm.
-The engagement of an attorney or law firm is an important consideration that should not be based solely upon advertisements.
-Information, including legal information on Website does not constitute legal advice.
+The engagement of an attorney or law firm is an important consideration that should not depend solely on advertisements.
+Information, including legal information on Website, does not constitute legal advice.

 Mentioning of Prior Results

-Texas-based law firms are limited to display, mention, and publish results that were obtained for other clients.
-Subject to Comment No. 4 to Rule 7.02 of the Texas Disciplinary Rules of Professional Conduct, prior results must not be misleading.
-They are misleading pursuant to that Rule “if presented so as to lead a reasonable person to form an unjustified expectation” of similar results.
-Oberheiden, P.C. does not suggest, in any way, that we are able to achieve the same or a similar result for new or prospective clients that we were able to obtain for former clients.
-Each case is different and various factors in each case can materially impact the case outcome.
+Oberheiden, P.C., does not suggest, in any way, that we are able to achieve the same or a similar result for new or prospective clients that we obtained for former clients.
+Each case is different, and various factors in each case can materially impact the case outcome.
 In the hypothetical case of a DUI, a client that contacts Firm for a DUI arrest for a BAC 1.8 may not obtain the same outcome as a (hypothetical) former client of Firm whose case was favorably adjudicated with a BAC of .9.